At a Glance - Systems of Linear Equations

 A solution to a system of two linear equations is a point that lies on both lines at once.
 If the lines intersect exactly once, the system has one solution.
 If the lines don't intersect at all, the system has no solutions.
-If the lines are the same line, the system has infinitely many solutions.
-If the lines decline comment and refuse to tell us how many times they intersect, they are probably hiding something.
+If the lines are the exact same line, the system has infinitely many solutions.
+If the lines decline comment and refuse to tell us how many times they intersect, they're probably hiding something.
 We should launch a full-scale investigation.

 To solve a system of equations means to determine if the system has 1, 0, or infinitely many solutions, and to find the solution(s) if they exist.
 If they don't exist, you can write a short sci-fi story about them.